IBM/aspera-cli/docs/README.md

 File transfer operations are monitored, and a progress bar is displayed on the terminal if option `progress_bar` (`Bool`) is set to `yes` (default if the output is a terminal).

-The same progress bar is used for any type of transfer, using `ascp`, server to server, using HTTPS, and so on
+The same progress bar is used for any type of transfer: using `ascp`, server to server, using HTTPS, and so on.

 ### Scheduler